Skillz4Killz/dapi-bench/README.md

 ### Analyzing The Memory Management

-In terms of memory management, based on the benchmarks, once again the library performing the best, is Discordeno so we will use it as the comparison point for all other libraries below.
+In terms of memory management, based on the benchmarks, once again the library performing the best, is Discordeno so it will be used as the comparison point for all other libraries below.

 There are a few key things to note when it comes to understanding how this test was conducted.
 This is not a test of memory storage but the management of memory.
 This means that libraries were not storing the exact same values at all given points in time.
 Ideally, I would love for someone to add that benchmark as well but that is incredily complex to achieve.